 How Can I Safely Transfer My Assets to Get Medicaid to Pay for Long-Term Care?

-In some cases, transferring your house or other assets to spouses or children are exceptions to the Medicaid rule against transferring assets.
+Transferring your house or other assets to your spouse or children during the look-back period can be exceptions to the Medicaid rule against transferring assets.

-While Medicaid finances most long-term care in this country, Medicaid is supposed to be "the payer of last resort" when it comes to long-term care.
-Medicaid pays for long-term care only for those who are poor or who have become poor after paying for medical expenses or nursing homes.
+While Medicaid finances most long-term care in this country, Medicaid is supposed to be "the payer of last resort" when it comes to nursing homes, assisted living, and home health care.
+Medicaid pays for long-term care only for those who have very low income, or who have little income after paying for medical expenses, home care, or nursing homes.

-Many people try to give away their assets to relatives in order to qualify for Medicaid.
-But when an applicant gives away property within five years of applying for Medicaid coverage of long-term care, Medicaid presumes that the gifts was made to qualify for Medicaid.
-This will trigger a period of ineligibility for Medicaid long-term care benefits on the theory that those assets could have been used to pay for the individual's care.
+Since Medicaid has asset limits, some people try to give away their assets to relatives to qualify for Medicaid.
+But when you give away property within five years of applying for Medicaid long-term care, Medicaid presumes that the gift was made to qualify for Medicaid.
+This can trigger a period of ineligibility for Medicaid long-term care benefits, since those assets could have been used to pay for your care.

-Not all transfers, however, trigger a period of ineligibility for Medicaid.
-Federal and state Medicaid laws contain various exceptions to the rule against making gifts within five years of applying for Medicaid for long-term care (called the look back period).
-Following is a brief review of the most common exceptions.
+But not all transfers trigger a penalty period for Medicaid.
+Federal and state Medicaid laws contain various exceptions to the rule against making gifts within five years (the "look-back period") of applying for Medicaid for long-term care.
+Here are the most common exceptions.

 Assets That Can Be Transferred Without Penalty

-When determining eligibility, not all resources are considered available to be used for the applicant's care.
-Some examples include household goods and personal effects, one automobile (depending upon state laws and the marital status of the applicant), certain pre-paid funeral plans, and property used for self-support, such as income-producing property or property used in a business.
-If all of the conditions contained in state and federal laws are met, these assets do not have to be liquidated to pay for the Medicaid applicant's long term care.
-For that reason, federal and state laws generally allow for the gifting of those assets to others for little or no compensation.
+When determining eligibility, Medicare ignores some resources (assets), because it doesn't consider them to be available to pay for the applicant's long-term care.
+Some examples include household goods and personal effects, one automobile, certain pre-paid funeral plans, and certain property "used for self-support," such as tools used in a business or income-producing property.
+If all of the conditions contained in state and federal laws are met, Medicaid won't require you to "liquidate" (sell) these assets to pay for your long-term care.
+And because these assets are exempt, you're generally allowed to gift them to others for little or no compensation.

-Noncountable asset.
-The home of the applicant is subject to very special rules established in both state and federal Medicaid law.
-As a general rule, a home is exempt (that is, it doesn't count toward Medicaid's asset limit and Medicaid does not require it to be sold to pay for long-term care) if all of the following conditions are met:
+Homes are noncountable assets.
+Your home is subject to special rules established under both state and federal Medicaid laws.
+As a general rule, a home is exempt (that is, it doesn't count toward Medicaid's asset limit, and Medicaid doesn't require it to be sold to pay for long-term care) if the applicant intends to return to the house after long-term care or if it's occupied by the applicant, the applicant's spouse, or a dependent relative.

-Transfer rules.
-However, in most cases, the house cannot be gifted to someone without penalty (since the home exemption requires the applicant or the applicant's spouse to live in and own the house).
+Transfer rules for your home.
+In most cases, you can't give your house to your children or other relatives without penalty (since Medicaid's home exemption generally requires you or your spouse to live in and own the house).
 But there are exceptions to this rule.
-Under federal law, when title to the applicant's home is transferred to another, this will trigger a period of ineligibility for Medicaid coverage of long-term care unless the transfer is made to one of the following individuals:
+Under federal law, the transfer of a home won't trigger a period of ineligibility for Medicaid long-term care if the transfer is made to one of the following individuals:

 • the spouse of the applicant